norbertoj1029/video-filter/README.md

 "Auto-Filter on Detection" in settings:

 - Videos will automatically be filtered when detected
-- Then you can toggle filter manually using the shortcut key
+- Then you can toggle the filter manually using the shortcut key

 ## Troubleshooting

 ### Shortcut Not Working

-1. Check if extension is enabled
+1. Check if the extension is enabled
 2. Try refreshing the page
-3. If platform uses iframe, try clicking outside the iframe, and then press the shortcut key.
+3. If the platform uses an iframe, try clicking outside the iframe, then press the shortcut key

 ### Video Not Detected

 1. Refresh the page
 2. Disable and re-enable the extension
-3. Reload the extension from chrome://extensions
+3. Reload the extension from `chrome://extensions`

 ### Development